SolidWallOfCode/libswoc/doc/code/ip_networking.en.rst

 * :libswoc:`sowc::IP6net` - IPv6 network.

 In addition the class :libswoc:`sowc::IPMask` is used to store a network mask.
-There are no family specific variants as a mask is really a CIDR based bit count along with utilty methods.
+There are no family specific variants as a mask is really a CIDR based bit count along with utility methods.

 String parsing requires a "/" separator with a leading network address followed by either a CIDR count or an address that is a valid network mask.
 In the latter case the mask address must be of the